srizmi/AivenCloud/README.md

 This project demonstrates utilizing Aiven services to implement a signup request processing system.
 The demo consists of two components:
 1. A Kafka Producer (ProducerApp) that spawns an HTTP listener for incoming requests and then publishes them to a topic on Aiven cluster.
-2. A Kafka Consumer that polls a topic on Aiven cluster, and persists the requests to Postgresql running at Aiven.
+2. A Kafka Consumer (ConsumerApp) that polls a topic on Aiven cluster, and persists the requests to Postgresql running at Aiven.

 The ProducerApp and the ConsumerApp are designed to run as individual micro-services.